students in class

 • Sixth Form social events and excursions including a start of year bonding trip for all Sixth formers

-• You will benefit from making friends in both the Upper and Lower Sixth as both years integrate seamlessly in our Sixth Form Centre.
+• You will benefit from making friends in both Year 12 and 13 as both years integrate seamlessly in our Sixth Form Centre.

 Visit Us Admissions Apply